SleepyLili/tlapbot/README.md

 as an External Action on the Owncast stream, or at its standalone URL.
 This allows easy browsing of active challenges and recent redeems.
 ### Tlapbot bot commands
-Besides redeems, Tlapbot has a few other commands:
+Tlapbot has these basic commands:
 - `!help` sends a help string in the chat, explaining how tlapbot works.
 - `!points` shows a chatter how many points they have.
 - `!name_update` is a special debug command, to be used with the user's name displays wrong in the redeem dashboard.
 Normally, it shouldn't have to be used at all, as display names get updated automatically when the bot is running.